 Once the diagnosis was confirmed Sean began a journey filled with invasive procedures designed to improve longevity and track progress in battling his disease and managing his symptoms.
 He has undergone countless blood draws, skin and bone marrow biopsies, MRIs, endocrine studies, physical therapy, occupational therapy and two years at a feeding clinic (little or no appetite is an unfortunate symptom of FA).
 We are, however, amazed at how far he has come since his days in the NICU.
 His stamina and positive attitude inspire and amaze us each day.
 To know Sean is to love him.

-Today (Fall 2017) Sean is able to live relatively symptom free.
-He is obsessed with ESPN, manages his high school football team, plays basketball, golf and does most other things that other 18-year-old boys like to do.
+Today (Spring 2018) Sean is able to live relatively symptom free.
+He is obsessed with ESPN, manages his high school football team, plays basketball, golf and does most other things that other 19-year-old boys like to do.
 He must have a CBC (blood draw) every four months and a bone marrow biopsy annually in order to keep a close watch on his rate of bone marrow production.
 We feel very lucky that we are able to enjoy this period of normalcy but are always “on guard” for it to change.
 We dread the day when we need to start packing for transplant.
-We try not to dwell on that reality but it unfortunately, it gnaws at us.
+In addition, he is at significant risk of developing head and neck cancer as he approaches early adulthood.
+We try not to dwell on these realites but it unfortunately, it gnaws at us.
 We hold our breath before, during, and after each blood draw and count our blessings each time we get back results that allow him more time.